 Can I try more than one look during my trial?

 e.g. made darker, different lip colour otherwise it can lead you to a lot of confusion.
-It's not ideal to keep removing makeup and re-applying as it can effect the way the makeup sits on the skin.
-Emilie recommends that you book another trial if you'd like to an entire different look.
+It's also not ideal to keep removing makeup and re-applying as it can affect the way the makeup sits on the skin.
+I recommend that you book another trial if you'd like to try an entirely different look.

 Does everyone in my wedding party need a trial?

-At the very least Emilie recommends that you send image references for each of your wedding party members so she has a clear idea of what they'd like.
-Having trials together is a lovely and fun way to enjoy all of the wedding planning too - why not book the trials for a time when you have somewhere special to go or make plans on the day of your trial(s)!
+If you aren't having trials, I will need clear image references for each of your wedding party members along with specific descriptions e.g. this, but with less eyeliner so I have a clear idea of what they'd like and I am able to discuss this with you prior.
+Having trials done together is such a lovely and fun way to enjoy all of the wedding planning too - why not book the trials for a time when you have somewhere special to go such as your hen-do or make some plans for after your trials!

 How long should I allow for makeup on the day of my wedding?

 Depending on how many in your wedding party and the looks required, I recommend 1 hour and 5 minutes for each person.
 I often start the bride in the middle or towards the end to ensure the makeup looks as fresh as possible but I also find the bride is normally enjoying watching everyone getting their hair and makeup done (and trying to stay calm!) and everything in between.
 Once you have secured your wedding date and times with me, I will send you a recommended schedule so you can ensure everything flows as you wish and know what to expect - you may wish to send this to your hair stylist, photographer or any other people who will be at your getting ready location.
 Planning every little detail is absolutely key!

 Example schedule based on a bridal party of 5 getting ready at the wedding venue with a 2pm wedding ceremony

 Allowance of 1 hour 5 minutes per person.